alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Log_And_Monitor/Monitor_Module.md

 dir = './monitor'
 ```

-- **`activate`**: The master switch for the monitor module is set to off by default.
-When set to true, it will turn on
-  the LLM and Agent invocation tracking functions.
+- **`activate`**: The master switch for the monitor module is set tooff by default.
+When set to true, it will activate the LLM and agent invocation tracking functions.
-- **`dir`**: The local storage directory corresponding to the monitor module is, by default, the 'monitor' directory one
-  level above the runtime directory.
-Users can customize the configuration of the directory path.
+- **`dir`**: The local storage directory for the monitor module, by default, is the 'monitor' directory located one level above the runtime directory.
+Users can customize the path of this directory.

 ### LLM Tracing Configuration

-For the LLM invocation tracking capability, agentUniverse also supports model granularity configuration.
-Once the main
-switch of the monitor module is turned on, the invocation tracking function for specific models can be selectively
-disabled through the LLM's yaml file.
+For the LLM invocation tracking capability in agentUniverse, the framework supports model granularity configuration.
+Once the main switch of the monitor module is activated, the invocation tracking function for specific models can be selectively disabled through the corresponding YAML file for the LLM.

-For example, for a user-defined model such as `demo_llm`, if the tracing is set to false, then the invocation tracking
-function for this model will be turned off.
+For instance, if you have a user-defined model named demo_llm and you set the tracing option to false in its YAML configuration, the invocation tracking function for this model will be deactivated.

 ```yaml
 name: 'demo_llm'